-Australian Data Protection Laws: An Introduction
+Australian Data Protection Laws: An introduction

 The Australian Federal Privacy Act 1988 (also known as the Privacy Act) and its Australian Privacy Principles (APPs) were introduced in an effort to guard the privacy of individuals and promote responsible handling of personally identifiable information (PII).
 The Privacy Act allows individuals to see how their PII is going to be used and who it will be disclosed to.
 It also gives individuals the right to ask for access to their PII, appeal for corrections to their information and even request to halt direct marketing.